-New Divorce Details Emerge About Khloe Kardashian and Lamar Odom
+New Divorce Details Emerge About Khloe Kardashian And Lamar Odom

 The reality star has been more than open about the experience and expressed her struggle to come to terms with the end of her relationship in a recent Lenny newsletter.

+UP NEXT on Khloe Kardashian: Khloe Kardashian getting new reality show / Tristan Thompson and Khloe Kardashian get extra close during Halloween / An awkward Cleveland encounter left Khloe freak out / Khloe Kardashian looks super sexy in new GQ photoshoot

-Do you think Kardashian should be moving on from Odom?
+Do you think Khloe should be moving on from Odom?
 Let us know in the comments below.